Althinect/enum-permission/README.md

 ## Requirements

-- PHP 8.1 or higher
+- PHP 8.1 or higher (required for Enums support)
 - Laravel 10.0 or higher
+- Spatie/Laravel-Permission package

 ## Installation